-Nevertheless, given a lack of clear understanding and the paucity of direct clinical evidence correlating parenteral administration of protein aggregates to clinical AEs and risk of immunogenicity, there have been theoretical concerns about protein aggregates in a therapeutic product on the safety risks to humans.
-To address these concerns, a key goal of this study is to evaluate the clinical safety profile of GLASSIA with focus on AEs of interest that have been suggested to be potentially associated with protein aggregates and visible/subvisible particles, such as pulmonary embolism particularly of non-thrombotic or microvascular origin, unexplained chest pain, dyspnea, or cardiopulmonary arrest of non-cardiac etiology, interstitial pneumonitis, injection site reactions, granuloma, hypersensitivity or anaphylactic reactions, and immunogenicity incidence.
-GLASSIA lots containing particles of ≥2 micron in diameter representative of the high and low ends of the range normally observed in GLASSIA manufacturing will be selected for evaluation in this study.
-All GLASSIA administrations will follow the 2-step filtration process (through a 5 micron filter needle during product pooling and then through a 5 micron inline filter during product administration) as outlined in the GLASSIA package insert.
+Nevertheless, given a lack of clear understanding and the paucity of direct clinical evidence correlating parenteral administration of protein aggregates to clinical AEs and risk of immunogenicity, there have been theoretical concerns raised about protein aggregates in a therapeutic product regarding the potential safety risks to humans.
+To address these concerns, a key goal of this study is to evaluate the clinical safety profile of GLASSIA with a focus on AEs of interest that have been suggested to be potentially associated with protein aggregates and visible/subvisible particles, such as pulmonary embolism particularly of non-thrombotic or microvascular origin, unexplained chest pain, dyspnea, or cardiopulmonary arrest of non-cardiac etiology, interstitial pneumonitis, injection site reactions, granuloma, hypersensitivity or anaphylactic reactions, and immunogenicity incidence.
+GLASSIA lots containing particles of ≥ 2 micron in diameter representative of the high and low ends of the range normally observed in GLASSIA manufacturing will be selected for evaluation in this study.
+All GLASSIA administrations will follow the 2-step filtration process (through a 5 micron filter needle during product pooling and then through a 5 micron in-line filter during product administration) as outlined in the GLASSIA package insert and/or IB.

-The second goal of this study is to obtain additional safety data, and to evaluate the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF following weekly intravenous (IV) augmentation therapy with GLASSIA in subjects with emphysema due to congenital A1PI deficiency.
-In the pivotal Ph II/III study, there were fewer subjects (7 subjects in the GLASSIA group and 2 subjects in the active comparator group) than planned (15 subjects) having ELF analyte results available for evaluation.
-Additionally, effect of GLASSIA augmentation therapy on ELF functional

-A1PI (ie, anti-neutrophil elastase capacity [ANEC]) could not be examined due to missing data.
-Thus, this study is designed to include bronchoscopy/bronchoalveolar lavage (BAL) visits to collect data for the assessments of change from baseline in the antigenic and functional A1PI levels, as well as following 13 weeks of weekly IV administration of GLASSIA at the approved dose of 60 mg/kg BW.
+The second goal of this study is to obtain additional safety data, and to evaluate the effects of GLASSIA augmentation therapy on the levels of A1PI and Second Second in the ELF following weekly intravenous (IV) augmentation therapy with GLASSIA in subjects with emphysema due to congenital A1PI deficiency.
+In the pivotal Phase 2/3 study, there were fewer subjects (7 subjects in the GLASSIA group and 2 subjects in the active comparator group) than planned (15 subjects) having ELF analyte results available for evaluation.
+Additionally, effect of GLASSIA augmentation therapy on ELF functional A1PI (ie, anti-neutrophil elastase capacity [ANEC]) could not be examined due to missing data.
+Thus, this study is designed to include bronchoscopy/bronchoalveolar lavage (BAL) visits to collect data for the assessments of change from baseline in the antigenic and functional A1PI levels in the ELF following 13 weeks of weekly IV administration of GLASSIA at the approved dose of 60 mg/kg BW.